April 12, 2019

 We’ve updated our popular Power of Attorney booklet.
 This title is for British Columbians who want to give someone the legal power to take care of their financial and legal matters — now or in the future.
 It explains the types of powers of attorney, who can be an attorney, and their powers and responsibilities.

 “I was diagnosed with chronic fatigue syndrome in the fall.
 Sure, I could still calculate how much I owe the credit card company, if you asked me to.
 But I just don’t have the energy to juggle my everyday finances.
-Now is a time to focus on my health.”
+I appointed my sister as attorney to help me get by while I focus on my health.”

 This update to Power of Attorney features: